inf112-v21/G4-team1/README.md

 * when every player has played 5 cards, they will be executed

 ####Known bugs:
-* Starting the game by pressing Enter crashes the game
+* Starting the game by pressing Enter crashes the application